June 14, 2016

 "You can't teach someone to have an entrepreneurial spirit," Stetar said.
 "But what an MBA in Entrepreneurship teaches is the skill sets and knowledge that someone who wants to be a successful entrepreneur needs to give themselves a better chance of launching a successful company."

-For aspiring entrepreneurs, an MBA offers a strong foundation of business skills and knowledge that will help you tackle real-world challenges faced when starting a new business or launching a new product or service.
+For aspiring entrepreneurs, an MBA offers a strong foundation of business skills and knowledge that can help you tackle real-world challenges faced when starting a new business or launching a new product or service.

-The MBA is an ideal program for students those who are seeking broad business knowledge that can be applied across a wide range of industries.
+An MBA is an ideal program for students those who are seeking broad business knowledge that can be applied across a wide range of industries.
 Courses in management and strategy can help you become a stronger leader and prepare you to take on leadership roles in your own company or in an existing job.

-When you join SNHU's entrepreneur degree program, you'll also explore the process of creating your own business or launching a new product or service within an existing company.
+When you join an entrepreneur degree program, you'll also explore the process of creating your own business or launching a new product or service within an existing company.
 You'll study small business management, and learn the ins and outs of building up a new company.
 You'll learn how to evaluate business opportunities, explore options to finance your business and find investors, learn more about employment law and learn how to measure your new company's financial success.

 Consultants offer specialized advice to other businesses, and are in high demand across many industries.
 In the recent years of economic downturn, many companies facing layoffs and lean internal teams have turned to consultants to assist with strategic decision-making, marketing, information technology and management.